CtrlK

 Trigger Term Quality

-Includes relevant terms like 'compile-time code generation', 'inlining environment variables', 'bundling process', but misses common natural variations users might say such as 'macros', 'build-time evaluation', 'static evaluation', 'Bun macros', or specific tool names.
-The terms are somewhat technical and may not cover all natural phrasings.
+Includes relevant terms like 'compile-time code generation', 'inlining environment variables', 'bundling process', but misses common natural variations users might say such as 'macros', 'build-time evaluation', 'static evaluation', or specific tool names.
+The terms lean slightly technical but are reasonable for the domain.

 2 / 3